yujong-lee/seoul_microdust_visualization/README.md

 7. Done.

 ## Example
 Visualization of data from April and May.
-One small square represent specific hour of a day.
+One small square represents specific hour of a day.
 Darker square mean higher dust value.
+Last line of April image is empty because April has only 30 days.

 <img src="https://github.com/yujong-lee/seoul_ultrafinedust_visualization/blob/master/example.png" width="90%"></img>